-Seite 3 von 4 the Great Road served as an airfield for the US Air Force.
+Seite 2 von 4 January 2018 the Great Road served as an airfield for the US Air Force.
 Up until its withdrawal in 1992, the US Army used the former SS barracks and parts of the grounds for military and other purposes, such as sports events.
 Refugee Camp Beyond the former SA camp, the international refugee organisation "United Nations Relief and Rehabilitation Administration", UNRRA, established a camp for displaced persons and refugees, predominantly from Eastern Europe.
 This camp existed until 1960.
 The Former Nazi Party Rally Grounds since 1945 As far as the overall site was concerned, the City of Nuremberg was intent on restoring the original function of recreational area around the two Dutzendteich lakes.
 In the 1950s, the city administration had the ground between today's "Silbersee" (the excavation for the German Stadium which had filled up with ground water) and Luitpold Grove re-developed into the Volkspark Dutzendteich.
 The grandstands in Luitpold Arena were demolished in the 1950s in the course of the landscaping of the park.
 Today, the area is a park again and much appreciated by Nuremberg citizens as a recreational area close to the city centre.
 The former March Field and the camp area to its south were used as building ground for the new satellite town of Langwasser which was to solve the urgent housing problem (foundation stone laid on 29 March, 1957).
 The eleven completed towers on March Field were consequently blown up in 1966/67.
 Langwasser today houses about 35,000 people.
 After 1945, the NS buildings of the Zeppelin Grandstand and the Congress Hall became property of the City of Nuremberg.
 The Zeppelin Grandstand has been used as a venue for all sorts of open-air events, such as motorcycle and car races and city marathons, and since the 1970s rock concerts.
 In 1967, the pillars on the grandstand were demolished, as they were structurally unsound, and in the 1970s, the side towers were reduced to half their original height for the same reason.
+The City of Nuremberg is currently examining how the grandstand and the ramparts can be made structurally safe.
 Under the auspices of the "Committee for the Rebuilding of the City of Nuremberg", the Congress Hall and the space on the Great Road were used for the first German Building Exhibition in September 1949.
 Nine months later, from 14-30 July, 1950, the City of Nuremberg celebrated its 900th anniversary in this area.
 In 1969, Nuremberg City Council, following the concept of "trivialising" the structures, decided to use the unfinished structure of the Congress Hall for storage purposes and to rent out rooms to various companies.
-In the post-war years, the NS buildings were utilised in a pragmatic fashion.
-Several plans for their use were never